rtolpin/Determinant-App/README.md

 4. Send Matrix values to backend to calculate determinant.

 Backend:
+1. Gets Matrix and size of Matrix passed as parameters in POST request body
-1. Creates new Matrix Object
+2. Creates new Matrix Object
-2. Creates new instances of MatrixView to calculate determinant recursively
+3. Creates new instances of MatrixView to calculate determinant recursively
+4. Returns calculated Determinant in Response Body

 Build:
 1. Uses Webpack to build the application, and serve the dynamic JavaScript to load React